 This Resolution would amend the City's Master Plan and Richmond Riverfront Plan to include the recommendations and results of the recently-completed Richmond Riverfront Plan Amendment 1: Downriver Update 2017.
 The recommendations are updated from the 2012 Richmond Riverfront Plan to take into account current conditions and opportunities, specifically in the Downriver area, that have changed significantly since the 2012 plan.
-This item was deferred at the April 3, 2017 Planning Commission meeting to allow for further discussions with stakeholders, including Stone Brewing.
-There are no changes proposed to the Master Plan at this time.
+This item was deferred at the April 3, 2017 Planning Commission meeting to allow for further discussions with stakeholders, including Stone Brewing, and then at their May 15, 2017 item the Planning Commission considered the item and passed a Resolution of Adoption.
+While preparing the paper for City Council, Staff found a discrepancy in the labeling on one map, on page 185.
+The text of the document, as well as other maps within the document, show it with both open space and development scenarios.
+This one page had a map that did not show the hatching for open space.
+Staff thought it was important to remedy this mis-labeing, and so the same plan is before the Commission for adoption with the map representation corrected.
+All other elements of the Plan are the same.